amplication/amplication/README.md

 - Feature Request: If you have an idea or you're missing a capability that would make development easier and more robust, please submit a [feature request](https://github.com/amplication/amplication/issues/new?assignees=&labels=type%3A+feature+request&template=feature.yml).

-- Documentation Request: If you're reading the Amplication docs and feel like the you're missing something, please submit a [documentation request](https://github.com/amplication/amplication/issues/new?assignees=&labels=type%3A+docs&template=documentation-request.yaml&title=%F0%9F%93%96+Documentation%3A+).
+- Documentation Request: If you're reading the Amplication docs and feel like you're missing something, please submit a [documentation request](https://github.com/amplication/amplication/issues/new?assignees=&labels=type%3A+docs&template=documentation-request.yaml&title=%F0%9F%93%96+Documentation%3A+).

 Not sure where to start?
 Join our discord and we will help you get started!